vistimi/scraper-backend/README.md

 # docker images
 docker run --rm -it --net scraper-net --name scraper-localstack localstack/localstack

-# To test the connection, should not throw an error
-curl --connect-timeout 10 --silent --show-error http://scraper-localstack:4566 || echo "fail"
 ```

 To check the tables with aws cli: